-Under the School of Allied Health Sciences (SAHS), the College provides technical education and certificate programs in fields related to the health sciences.
-The school is led by the Director of Programs and currently offers certificate programs in Medical Assistant, Dental Assistant, and Pharmacy Technician training.
+Under the NWSC Certificate Programs, the College provides technical education and certificate programs in fields related to Allied health sciences.
+The school is led by the Programs Directors and currently offers certificate programs in Medical Assistant, Dental Assistant, and Pharmacy Technician training.